bandinopla/weightxreps-client/README.md

 ```
 npm run start:production
 ```
-:warning: NOTE: This will we the same as visiting the site weightxreps.net the data will be all real.
+:warning: NOTE: This will we the same as visiting the site weightxreps.net the data will be all real because the client will point to the production graphql endpoint.

+---
+## :eyes: Some key stuff to know...
+Some things you need to know to save you some time from understanding the source:
+- `src\data\db.js` creation of the ApolloClient and endpoints.
+- `src\codemirror\LogTextEditor.js` the Workout Editor (uses a custom [Code Mirror](https://codemirror.net/) mode)
+- `src\componentes\journal\editor.js` React Component for the Editor
+- `src\componentes\journal\jparser.js` Text parser to understandable tokens.
+- `src\data\Menu.js` the data from the main menu of the site.
+- `src\session` code related to handling of the user session.
+- `src\componentes\calendario.js` code for the calendar widget
+- `src\componentes\weight-value.js` widget in charge of showing a weight unit and changed it depending on the user preference setting.

 ---